 The use of marketing collateral is not a new strategy.
-Yet, the concept itself is worth revisiting every now and again.
+Yet, the concept and execution itself is worth revisiting every now and again.
 Like most things, it’s not static.
 Business environments, new technologies, and consumer trends all play a role in how customers respond to marketing collateral and how businesses use it.
 So what better time than the present to rewrite definitions, reassess best practices, and re-evaluate if you’re really getting the most out of your efforts?

 To help, let’s start at the beginning and work our way through a deep dive into the current state of marketing collateral.
 Here’s what we’ll cover: